spiral-software/spiral-software/README.md

 Manual](https://spiral-software.github.io/spiral-software/).

 The SPIRAL documentation is found in the docs folder of the **spiral-software** tree.
-It is automatically pulled down whenever the repo is cloned or forked.
+It is automatically pulled down whenever the repository is cloned or forked.
 The documentation can be built by specifying ``SPIRAL_MAKE_DOCS`` to **cmake** when building and then making either the **Sphinx** or **install** target, e.g., by specifying:
 ```